emdashdrupal/Carto/Home.md

 ![Use Zone Color Changer’s Color option](src/Carto-Misc-ZCC.png)

-## Post-export: What’s Next?
+## Post-export: What’s next?

-So after you export the files, how do you view and use the data?
+After you export the files, how do you view and use the data?
 The following provides you with some suggestions based on different situations.

-### Using GIS Software
+### Using GIS software

 We recommend GIS software because it provides not only a powerful platform to view and edit the data, but also a set of tools to perform in-depth geographical analysis:

-* [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers.
-(Recommended)<br />
-  * Looking for a step-by-step tutorial to export maps with Carto and QGIS? [[Visit the tutorial here|Tutorial]].
+* [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers and is recommended.
+Here's a [step-by-step tutorial](Tutorial.md) to export maps with Carto and QGIS.
-* [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is a paid software developed by Esri.
+* [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is paid software developed by Esri.
 Compared to its online version (ArcGIS Online), the desktop version has many more analysis tools you can choose from.
 (Recommended if you have a license)

-### Using Online Viewers
+### Using online viewers

 If you want to visualize the exported files but don’t have access to GIS software, you can use these sites to upload and view your geospatial data: